 Android Phone: Google Play

 Users should note that the System only supports measurements of upload speed, download speed and network latency for Apple iPhones and Android Phones.

 Data Usage in Mobile Application Software

 The data usage for the use of this system varies with the speed of mobile broadband connection under test.
-For tests on 4G connections, the data usage of a test can be up to 100 MBytes.
 Users are advised to keep track of their data usage from time to time in order to avoid any unnecessary mobile bill charges.

 Factors Affecting the Results of the Measurement